abdullahswamtech/test_repo/README.md

 # Fortnight iOS Template

 Fortnight iOS Template is a reference app which contains most commonly used features in mobile apps such as signup/login, facebook login, google login etc. It is built to save development time.
-It also has UI
+UI is also implemented.

 ## Architecture
 MVVM using `Combine` framework.
 UI built programatically using `UIKit` and `Anchorage`